LizGao/Classroom-Dialogue-Project/README.md

 * **Stack:** _Random, messy files we don't want to lose._

 ## Introduction:

 * **Background:**

-  This project is the product of Qingyi's PhD research topic on classroom dialog.
-The research is design-based (DBR), aimed at discovering the importance of the quality of classroom dialog to the intellectual and social development of adolescents.

-  Since adolescence is a particularly important era for identity formation, we are currently trying to develop a toolkit, that can be used by teachers to boost classroom dialog in high school science education, realizing our goals:
-    1. To improve the motivation of students
-    2. To ...

-  (...)
+  This project is the design product of Qingyi's PhD research project on classroom dialogue and science subjects in secondary education.
+Her research uses design-based research (DBR) method.
+She expects the product will undergo two to three iterations according to her collaboration with first-line school teachers.
+The product aims to facilitate student-student and student-teacher **classroom dialogue**, as well as students' **intrinsic motivation** to engage with the learning materials.
+Her research aims focus on (1) finding supports and challenges taht science teachers in China face when trying to conduct high-quality classroom dialogue; (2) investigating the design components in which secondary school students find intrinsically motivating for them to engage further in learning and classroom dialogues.

-* **Classroom Dialog:**
+* **Classroom Dialoge:**